 Cissus quadrangularis L. reportedly contain 3-ketosteroids and have bone rebuilding benefits.

 The plant is rich in vitamin C, antioxidants, calcium, and phosphorus.
-Across India, the extracts from stem of this plant have been used widely for the early repair of fractures, gout, and back pain for centuries.
-The studies we reviewed seemed to have an agenda behind them so we are unsure if cissus quadrangularis is actually beneficial but the herb isn’t harmful so give it a go!
+Across India, the extracts from the stem of this plant have been used widely for the early repair of fractures, gout, and back pain for centuries.
+The studies we reviewed seemed to have an agenda behind them so we are unsure if Cissus quadrangularis is actually beneficial but the herb isn’t harmful so give it a go!

 Adequate amounts of vitamin C can relieve and prevent pain in your joints.
-The body uses the Vitamin C for the synthesis of collagen.
+The body uses Vitamin C for the synthesis of collagen.

-As we talk about early on, collagen is a crucial component of tendons, ligaments and cartilage.
+As we talk about early on, collagen is a crucial component of tendons, ligaments, and cartilage.
 Many multi-vitamins include Vitamin C. When taken daily, the C can help your body produce collagen thus strengthening your cartilage.

 Collagen is the largest fibrous protein in the body and underpins healthy connective tissue.
 There are at least 16 types of collagen, but 80 to 90% of the collagen in the body consists of types I, II, and III.

 Many websites call bromelain a wonder cure for joints.
-Bromelain is found pineapple and usually execrated to create a potent pill.
+Bromelain is found in pineapple and usually execrated to create a potent pill.
 Bromelain has anti-inflammatory properties.
 Research shows that bromelain has been found useful in joint healing and reduction of swelling.
 Bromelains anti-inflammatory and analgesic properties make a good supplement to help reduce pain, soft-tissue swelling, and stiffness common with osteoarthritis.

 According to research among moderate-to-severe arthritis of the knee sufferers:

 - There was a reduction in soft tissue swelling in 72.4%.